firasesbai/firasesbai.github.io/_posts/2023-03-12-data-engineering-201-part-2.markdown

 We will discover how data in motion and data at rest is handled through different techniques and methods and the importance of choosing the right storage technology.

-If you have missed the first part, you can find it [here].
+If you have missed the first part, you can find it [here](https://www.firasesbai.com/articles/2023/03/11/data-engineering-201.html).

 So buckle up, folks!
 This is going to be a long ride.
 But don't worry, it's worth it.
 Grab a snack, get comfy, and let's dive in!"